 - 1. The student with the highest grade point average if below a 4.0 or all students with a grade point average of 4.0 or above will be named Valedictorian for their graduating class.
 If more than one student has a 4.0 or above average it will be discussed with the students and administration on the delivery of speeches at graduation.
-Must have a min of 3.7 GPA - 2.
-To be considered for Valedictorian the student must be a fulltime student at South Page during their entire Junior and Senior year. - 3.
-Valedictorian Status will be announced after senior grades are calculated at the end of the second semester the students' senior year.

-4. To be eligible for Valedictorian the student must be in good standing as defined under the Athletic/Activity Handbook good conduct rule.
+Must have a minimum 3.7 GPA. - 2.
+Valedictorian Status will be announced after senior grades are calculated at the end of the second semester the students' senior year. - 3.
+To be eligible for Valedictorian the student must be in good standing as defined under the Athletic/Activity Handbook good conduct rule.